jerry4905/reademe-generator/README.md

 * [Questions](#Questions)
   ## Installation
 * install npm packages
-* run index.js is terminal
+* node index.js in terminal
   ## Usage
  once the first question appears, enter information and compelte all questions for a descriptive readme.md file.
   ## License